How to get a free credit score check online (3 different ways)

 Which free credit score checker is best to use?

 Using all three of the credit checkers we’ve talked about in this article will help you get the clearest possible picture when it comes to your credit score.
+There's no best free credit report.
+It's important to get as much information as possible.

 Each of the three main UK credit reference agencies (Experian, Equifax and TransUnion) puts different weighting on each area making up their scores.
 This means your score will vary across the three credit checkers (Experian, ClearScore and Credit Karma).